-For submersible heaters, another notable safety feature that we have come across is the automatic shut off feature in case the water dips too low, or when the heater is removed from the water.
+For submersible heaters, another notable safety feature that we have come across is the automatic shut off feature if the water dips too low or when the heater is removed from the water.

 If the water is too low and the heater is still turned on, it will continue heating the water at the set temperature, and it may end up being too hot for your fish.
 Worse, it can even melt wires and cause further accidents – and no one wants that to happen.

 Other aquarium heaters have an automatic shut-off feature once it detects that it is about to overheat.
-This usually takes place when the heater is overworked and can cause the heater to completely malfunction.
+This usually takes place when the heater is overworked and can cause the heater to malfunction completely.

 To prevent this from happening – and to prevent further destruction – the system automatically turns itself off.
 This is particularly helpful when you’re not always around to monitor the aquarium’s temperature.

 Working hand-in-hand with the automatic shut-off feature is the automatic restart function.
-This is especially useful if you live in an area where it’s always cold since this feature automatically turns the heater on once the temperature of the water begins to drop.
+This is especially useful if you live in an area where it’s always cold.
+This feature automatically turns the heater on once the water temperature begins to drop.